 OSU sought both to expand its utility systems and make a major shift toward sustainable development.
 It wanted a partner to take over campus energy management and to improve energy costs and use — the campus was spending $115M annually on energy, including 110 MW of peak demand and 2.9 million MMBtu of steam.
 Ecosystem was selected as a key member of the partner team led by Ohio State Energy Partners (formed by ENGIE North America and Axium Infrastructure).
 In a first-of-its-kind project in North America, the partner team will operate and maintain the heating, cooling and electricity infrastructures on campus and sell the energy back to OSU for 50 years.

-Over seven to ten years, Ecosystem will help reimagine the buildings’ energy ecosystem to meet OSU’s goal of cutting energy use at the building level by 25% at an estimated cost savings of $250M.
+Over a decade, Ecosystem will help reimagine the buildings’ energy ecosystem to meet OSU’s goal of cutting energy use at the building level by 25% at an estimated cost savings of $250M.

 Heat recovery systems